These are studies which are now taking place in the Data Portal analysis environment.

-Predictors of successful ageing in European super-agers (90+): a cross-platform investigation of research and real-world evidence
+Predictors of successful ageing in European super-agers

 Principal investigator: Willemijn Jansen, Maastricht University

 The predictors of healthy cognition in older age is of utmost socioeconomic and medical importance.
-This European collaborative project will test the relationships between demographic, behavioural, physical, clinical, imaging and biomarker variables, with healthy brain function (ie absence of dementia), using Dementias Platform UK (DPUK) and EMIF (European Medical Information Framework) cohorts who have participants aged 90 + years.
+This European collaborative project will test the relationships between demographic, behavioural, physical, clinical, imaging and biological variables, with healthy brain function (ie absence of dementia), using Dementias Platform UK (DPUK) and EMIF (European Medical Information Framework) cohorts who have participants aged 90 + years.